 My Verdict

-You will feel much safer on roads with RCT715 or any other Varia radar.
+You will feel much safer on roads with RCT715 or any other cycling radar.
 It’s hard to get used to riding without it.
-You will feel like missing a hand.
+You will feel like you are missing a hand.

 I like the idea behind the Varia family products.
 They are really helpful, mainly for road cyclists and commuters.

-It’s also great that Garmin finally switched to USB-C charging cable.
+It’s also great that Garmin finally switched to a USB-C charging cable.
 The RCT715 lasts up to 6 hours in flashlight mode, with recording turned on.
+That’s a relatively short battery life compared to radars without a camera but longer than action cameras.

-But the entire radar-camera-taillight is bulky and heavy.
+However, the entire radar camera taillight is bulky and heavy.
 Additionally, Garmin could do a better job with the camera and dedicated Varia app.

 The camera offers zero stabilization, and the app is not user-friendly.
 While they can fix the app with software updates, the hardware ‘fix’ can only come with future generations.